MENA’s Social App Adds Online Games using Edgegap's Game Server Orchestration

 The Studio

-WOLF Qanawat is the leading the app world in the Middle East and North Africa (MENA) region.
-Its social app focuses on providing live audio entertainment.
+WOLF is a leading social networking app in the Middle East and North Africa (MENA) region.
+It focuses on providing live audio entertainment for Arabic-speaking users.

-With a huge user base of over 4 million, and a core of more than 100,000 users, WOLF Qanawat’s community engagement and entertainment app aimed to maintain growth by focusing on what its users wanted more of – gaming.
-As Danny Kemp, Lead Games Engineer at WOLF, states:
+With a huge user base of millions, and a core of more than 100,000 users, WOLF Qanawat’s community engagement and entertainment app aimed to maintain growth by focusing on what its users wanted more of – gaming.
+As Danny Kemp, Lead Games Engineer at parent company WOLF, states:

 We wanted to enhance our entertainment offering by embedding fun, interactive and social games for our users to play whilst chatting and forming strong social connections.